osiam/server/README.md

-# OSIAM NG Server
+# OSIAM Server

-This is the combined authorization and resource server of the OSIAM NG project.
+This is the combined authorization and resource server of the OSIAM project.

 Right now only PostgreSQL is supported as a database.